Educational Pictures: Production and releasing arrangements

-For a time Educational maintained studios on both coasts.
-The Hollywood productions, in addition to those of Clyde, Langdon, and Keaton, hosted comedy stars Moran and Mack, Edgar Kennedy, and Ernest Truex.
-New York-based talent from vaudeville and radio starred in Educational's East Coast productions based at the Astoria Studios: Joe Cook, Tim and Irene Ryan, actor-singers Sylvia Froos and Warren Hull, the comedy team of Tom Howard and George Shelton, and Stoopnagle and Budd.
+For a time Educational filmed its comedies on both coasts.
+The Hollywood productions were filmed at General Service Studios, with comedy stars Andy Clyde, Harry Langdon, Buster Keaton, Moran and Mack, Edgar Kennedy, Billy Gilbert and Vince Barnett, and Ernest Truex.
+Educational's east coast productions were filmed at Eastern Service Studios (the New York branch of General Service, now known as the Astoria Studios), and starred New York-based talent from Broadway, vaudeville, and radio: Charlotte Greenwood, Joe Cook, Willie Howard, Lillian Roth, Will Mahoney, Tim and Irene Ryan, actor-singers Sylvia Froos and Warren Hull, Tom Howard and George Shelton, the Sisters of the Skillet (Ralph Dumke and Ed East), and Stoopnagle and Budd.

-Educational's releasing arrangement with Twentieth Century-Fox resulted in Educational becoming Fox's "farm team," introducing new talent that Fox would take over for feature films.
+Educational had been releasing its own product until 1933, when Fox Film took over distribution.
+Fox's successor Twentieth Century-Fox continued the arrangement.
+This resulted in Educational becoming Fox's "farm team", introducing new talent that Fox would take over for feature films.
 Shirley Temple, The Ritz Brothers, Joan Davis, and Leah Ray all won Fox contracts after starring for Educational.
-Many stars made debuts in Educational shorts: Bob Hope, Milton Berle, June Allyson, Imogene Coca, and Danny Kaye in New York; and Roy Rogers and the Sons of the Pioneers in Hollywood.
+Many stars made debuts in Educational shorts: Bob Hope, Milton Berle, Warren Hull, June Allyson, Imogene Coca, Danny Kaye, Barry Sullivan, and Robert Shayne in New York; and Roy Rogers and the Sons of the Pioneers in Hollywood.